 '''

-if ( condition )
+if( condition )

 async [( int-expr )]

 wait [( int-expr-list )]

+copyout( var-list )

-copyout ( var-list )
+delete( var-list )

-delete ( var-list )
+detach( var-list )

 finalize

 '''

-Description At an enter data directive, data will be allocated in the current device memory and optionally copied from the host or local memory to the device.
-This action enters a data lifetime for those variables, arrays or subarrays, and will make the data available for present clauses on constructs within the data lifetime.
-Dynamic reference counts are incremented for this data, as described in Section 2.6.5 Reference Counting.
+Description At an enter data directive, data may be allocated in the current device memory and copied from the host or local memory to the device.
+This action enters a data lifetime for those variables, arrays, or subarrays, and will make the data available for present clauses on constructs within the data lifetime.
+Dynamic reference counters are incremented for this data, as described in Section 2.6.6 Reference Counters.
+Pointers in device memory may be attached to point to the corresponding device copy of the host pointer target.

-At an exit data directive, data will be optionally copied from the device memory to the host or local memory and deallocated from device memory.
-If no finalize clause appears, dynamic reference counts are decremented for this data.
-If a finalize clause appears, the dynamic reference counts are set to zero for this data.
+At an exit data directive, data may be copied from the device memory to the host or local memory and deallocated from device memory.
+If no finalize clause appears, dynamic reference counters are decremented for this data.
+If a finalize clause appears, the dynamic reference counters are set to zero for this data.
+Pointers in device memory may be detached so as to have the same value as the corresponding host pointer.

 The data clauses are described in Section 2.7 Data Clauses.
-Reference counting behavior is described in Section 2.6.5 Reference Counting.
+Reference counting behavior is described in Section 2.6.6 Reference Counters.

-rgg if clause
+904 if clause